ezeBalsamo/Yugi-Academy/docs/how-to/how-to-use.md

 Once you register a booster pack, you won´t see it immediately.
 You will have to filter them (again, by name).

-In case your filter don't find any booster pack you will see a message notifying that:
+In case your filter don't find any booster pack you'll see a message notifying:

 - No booster pack has been found or registered yet.

-If there is booster packs with a name like the name of the filter you will see all of them.
+If there's booster packs with name like name of the filter you'll see them.
-A table will be displayed and this will show the information about all booster packs found.
+A table will be displayed and this will show all booster packs found.

 Here you can also take some actions like: